Activity: Exploring My Community Resource Map

 To be memorable is to share what is unique about you, as in your professional strengths, values, interests, and goals.

 If you know your unique qualities or if you identified your qualities in the Personal Assets module in the Determining Direction unit - continue on.
-If you haven't completed this module, you could do this one first, or you can refer to the RRU Personal Assets Inventory Workbook.
+If you haven't completed this module, you could do this one first, or you can refer to the RRU Professional Assets Inventory Workbook.

 Credit: Garr Reynold's twitter